mcgill-robotics/auv-site/README.md

 ### Build Docker Images

-Install docker - see instructions for (Ubunto 20.04)[https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04].
+Install docker - see instructions for [Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).

 For each service, build from the Dockerfile in its top-level directory.
 Note the tag name is important since it is used by the docker-compose file to